torrepaul315/trailrunguide-/README.md

 3- work on back end
 4- auth!
 5-deploy to
 6- outside of the whole chatbot idea, any other api's to add in?

+switched 3050 to 6001 in project!

 add icons to nav bar!